 Posted: 12:05, Tuesday 5 November 2013 by Mark Stojani

-Siempre Tango milongas are back to our traditional Fri nights starting this coming Friday at our regular venue, the Dom Polski Centre (232 Angas St Adelaide – click here for map) 8-12midnight $10 entry.
+Siempre Tango milongas are back to our traditional Friday nights (the 2nd Friday of the month) at our regular venue, the Dom Polski Centre (232 Angas St Adelaide – click here for map) 8.30pm to 12midnight $10 entry.

 Come along and help create and enjoy the atmosphere.
 DJ Mark Stojani.
 Drinks available at the bar.

 Posted: 22:02, Sunday 18 March 2012 by Andrew Gibki

 Updated: 22:36, Sunday 18 March 2012 by Andrew Gibki